-Startups tend to think about the immediate impact technology is going to have on their work and productivity, but they also need to keep business growth in mind.
+Startups tend to think about the immediate impact technology is going to have on their work and productivity, which is significant and consulting an Online Marketing Company to start with is a good idea, but they also need to keep business growth in mind.
 The technology choices you make early on will affect scaling your business while minimizing costs and allowing for customer adoption.
 These choices include integration, security, technology migrations, and numerous other variables that are important when starting and growing a business.
 Don’t forget the need for a physical office to improve productivity as you scale.
 I’ve heard that Secure Move can provide some useful insight on how to move into an office as you scale up.

 Solution: Think about the big picture when selecting technology early on and make scalability a key requirement.
 Your decisions will be able to prevent some tech-related growing pains later on.

 One of the most obvious challenges for startups when it comes to technology is cost.
 The cost associated with buying and maintaining new tools can be very expensive, especially when your business starts to scale.